+Work started in the spring of 1951 and proceeded very quickly and successfully thanks to the labour of the local residents and machinery from Wincheap Farm.
 The hall was dedicated to St Faith because the dedication service was to be held on St Faith's Day, 6 October 1951.
 Pictures of both were printed in the Parish Magazine which had carried regular reports on the project.
 The finishing touches were added in 1952 and the Hall went on to become a major resource for the community.
 Day to day responsibility passed to the Residents' Committee on 1 January 1952.
 At first it seems to have been used by a specific subscription charging Club - which offered badminton amongst its activities - but this only lasted about three years.
-The fact that it did not remain a closed Club, as did the Ashford Road Social Club, may well have made the Hall more accessible to the wider community.
+The fact that it did not remain a closed Club may well have made the Hall more accessible to the wider community.